From BR Bullpen

 - School University of North Carolina at Charlotte

 Biographical Information

-Fieldin Culbreth has been a major league umpire since 1993, although he did not become a full-time major league umpire until 1997.
-By the end of the 2012 season, he had worked 5 Division Series, 6 League Championship Series, the 2006 All-Star Game and the 2008 and 2012 World Series.
+Fieldin Culbreth has been a major league umpire since 1993, when he worked his first game in the American League, although he did not become a full-time major league umpire until 1997.
+By the end of the 2015 season, he had worked 6 Division Series, 6 League Championship Series, the 2006 All-Star Game and the 2008 and 2012 World Series.
 He was appointed a crew chief in 2013.

 Culbreth played baseball in college at the University of North Carolina at Charlotte.